isaacnmm/pestpolicy-hugo2XX/content/posts/best-semi-transparent-deck-stain/index.md

 Cons: - There are complain of over-saturation in heavy rain areas. - Its not suitable for commercial stain application.

-> See Also: > Deck Stain for Pressure Treated Wood

 ###  [2.
 DEFY Extreme 1 Gallon Semi-Transparent Exterior Wood Stain](https://www.amazon.com/dp/B0061OIK4M/?tag=p-policy-20)